Why do some people like to use inside spin or english, even on shots where it is not required for position?

 “Throw – Part VII: CIT/SIT combo” (BD, February, 2007)

 At small cut angles and small amounts of sidespin, the CB and OB sort of stick together during contact.
 However, at larger cut angles and/or with lots of inside english, the CB is sliding against the OB during contact.
 Friction (and therefore throw) is less when the sliding speed is greater.
 That’s why throw is actually less when you add inside with a larger cut angle, because spin increases the sliding speed during contact.
+For more info, see: throw speed effects and the following example:

 The following video demonstrates most of the important throw effects, showing how throw (CIT or SIT) varies with angle, speed, and the amount and direction of spin: